giellalt/giellalt.github.io/MaturityClassification.md

 1. Experiment / student exercise - colour: black
 1. Undefined - colour: grey

-These categories are used as labels in README files, on the documentation front page for each resource, as well as in the [registry](https://github.com/divvun/registry).
-The labels should look as follows:
+These categories are used as labels in README files, on the documentation front page for each resource, as well as in the overview pages for [language models](LanguageModels.md) and [keyboards](KeyboardLayouts.md).
+The labels should look like the following:

 * ![Maturity: Production](https://img.shields.io/badge/Maturity-Production-brightgreen.svg)
 * ![Maturity: Beta      ](https://img.shields.io/badge/Maturity-Beta-yellow.svg)